 “My years at UCSF were such a great experience, though it was definitely a busy time,” she says.
 “With a family at home, I didn’t get to delve into all the social opportunities that many of my classmates enjoyed, but I still made some awesome friends and connections.”

-She also found numerous mentors among the faculty, including Kimberly Topp, PhD, PT, professor and department chair emeritus, whom Herrera-Set describes as a trove of wisdom.
+She also found numerous mentors among the faculty, including Kimberly Topp, PhD, PT, professor and department chair emerita, whom Herrera-Set describes as a trove of wisdom.
 “I continue to strive to have her level of knowledge about anatomy,” she says.
 “She’s someone I really look up to.”

 Topp, in turn, says that Herrera-Set was herself a role model from the time she began the PT program.